 How to Reduce Stress: 4 Things You Can Do Right Now

-I recently spoke with the incredible Dawson Church, Ph.D., ahead of the upcoming Food Matters Total Wellness Summit about some of the natural ways we can deal with stress and anxiety when they arise.
+I recently spoke with the incredible Dawson Church, Ph.D., one of the incredible experts featured in Transcendence, about some of the natural ways we can deal with stress and anxiety when they arise.
 Dawson is one of the foremost researchers in mind-body healing modalities, including Tapping, and has published numerous scientific papers on the subject.
 So with the year we’ve had, we thought it was a good time to talk about how to reduce stress.
-Here are four things you can do right now to better your life.

 1. Practice Meditation